Global Renewable Energy Employment Surges to 13.7 Million in 2022, Reports ILO and IRENA

 Credit: Canadian Solar

-In a recent collaboration between the International Labour Organization (ILO) and the (), the tenth edition of the “Renewable Energy and Jobs: Annual Review 2023” has shed light on the remarkable growth of employment in the renewable energy sector.
+In a recent collaboration between the International Labour Organization (ILO) and the International Agency (IRENA), the tenth edition of the “Renewable Energy and Jobs: Annual Review 2023” has shed light on the remarkable growth of employment in the renewable energy sector.
 The report reveals that, in 2022, worldwide employment in renewable energy surged to 13.7 million, marking an impressive increase of one million jobs since 2021 and a substantial leap from the 7.3 million jobs reported in 2012.

 While the growth is undeniable, it is essential to note that this employment boom remains concentrated in a handful of countries.
 Notably, China stands at the forefront, accounting for a substantial 41 percent of the global total.
-However, other nations, including Brazil, European Union (EU) countries, India, and the United States of America (USA), have also played pivotal roles.
+However, other nations, including , European Union (EU) countries, India, and the of America (USA), have also played pivotal roles.
 Together, they not only represent the majority of global capacity installations but also contribute significantly to the manufacturing of equipment, engineering services, and associated industries.

 Solar photovoltaics (PV) continued to dominate the sector in 2022, employing a staggering 4.9 million individuals, which accounts for over a third of the total renewable energy workforce.
-The report highlights that and biofuels maintained their employment figures from 2021, each providing around 2.5 million jobs.
+The report highlights that hydropower and maintained their employment figures from 2021, each providing around 2.5 million jobs.
 Wind power followed closely behind with 1.4 million jobs.

 , Director-General of IRENA, applauded the exceptional year for renewable energy jobs, even in the face of mounting challenges.
 He emphasized the need for accelerated investments in energy transition technologies to create millions more jobs and achieve the goals set by the G20 leaders to triple global renewables capacity by 2030.